 - These bonds come with a lock-in period, and you might not be able to redeem them.
 In such a case, you can face a liquidity risk where your money will be stuck when you need it.

-Also, note that the secondary market for these bonds is limited so one should invest with the intention of holding till maturity.
+Also, note that the secondary market for these bonds is limited, so one should invest to hold till maturity.

 Secured vs. Unsecured Bonds

-Secured bonds are starting to become popular in the debt market due to the security they offer, and the interest rates are also high.
+Secured bonds are becoming popular in the debt market due to their security and high-interest rates.
 You can add secured bonds to diversify your portfolio.